DaveBerkeley/colorlight-eth/README.md

 I've got the system loading a binary image over TFTP and booting.
 I've not yet had time to do any more tests.

+The edge connector does not have LED outputs on it unfortunately.
+So I've wired these to a 5-pin header on the side of the board.
+There are 4 resistors on the back of the board to limit the current through the LEDs.
+The LEDs in these sockets are bicolour bidirectional, but only one direction is supported.

+There is also a jumper to select between 5V and 3V3 connection to the pulse transformers, but the circuit seems to work without this being conencted to either.
+I need to look into its purpose.

+I'm currently running [PanglOS](https://github.com/DaveBerkeley/panglos) on the RISC-V.
+This doesn't yet have a scheduler on the RISC-V, so I don't have any multitasking.
+Software for the Ethernet interface on my board is still work in progess.

             __   _ __      _  __
            / /  (_) /____ | |/_/